Associations

 EABP

-Courtenay Young is also accredited by the European Association of Body-Psychotherapy (EABP).
+Courtenay Young is accredited by the European Association of Body-Psychotherapy (EABP).
 He has been on the EABP Ethics Committee (1993-1995), EABP General Secretary for 6 years (1995-2001), Vice-President, (2001-2002) and President of EABP (2002-2006).
-He helped establish 'The FORUM of Body-Psychotherapy Organisations'; the EABP Training Standards; the Scientific Validity of Body-Psychotherapy; the 'Council of National Associations'; the new Membership Criteria and Guidelines; the EABP website; and the EABP Bibliography of Body-Psychotherapy.
+He helped establish 'The FORUM of Body-Psychotherapy Organisations'; the EABP Training Standards; the Scientific Validity of Body-Psychotherapy; the 'Council of National Associations'; the new EABP Membership Criteria and Guidelines; the original EABP website; and the EABP Bibliography of Body-Psychotherapy.
+He was made an Honorary Member of EABP at the 2010 AGM in Vienna.
+He is currently a member of the EABP-USABP Scientific Research Committee.

 EAP